VLSC is closed because of Prof. James Larus’s retirement.

-The Very Large Scale Computation Lab (VLSC) is trying to solve some of the key software and hardware challenges of building global-scale services.
-These services may encompass tens of geo-distributed datacenters, each of which can contain tens of thousands of servers.
-Compounding these challenges of scale and distribution, the services have very high availability and responsiveness requirements, and they are under continual development and evolution.
+The Very Large Scale Computing Lab (VLSC) is trying to solve some of the critical software and hardware challenges of building large-scale services.
+These services may encompass tens of geo-distributed data centers, each of which can contain tens of thousands of servers.
+Compounded by challenges of scale and distribution, services also have very high availability and responsiveness requirements, and they are under continual development and evolution.

-Currently, VLSC is focused on three research directions:
+Currently, VLSC has focused on three research directions:

 - Reconfigurable computing.
-The imminent end of Moore’s Law has stimulated considerable interest in alternative computing models, which use a large number of transistors to build something other than a conventional, general-purpose processor.
-At Microsoft, I helped start the Catapult project, which built an FPGA accelerator for the Bing search engine.
-At EPFL, we are looking at using FPGAs (including a full Microsoft Catapult system) as accelerators for genomic data processing.
+The imminent end of Moore’s Law has stimulated considerable interest in alternative computing models, which use abundant transistors to build something other than a conventional, general-purpose processor.
+At Microsoft, I helped start the Catapult project, which made an FPGA accelerator for the Bing search engine.
+At EPFL, we are looking at using FPGAs as computing accelerators.

 - Genomic computing.
 Next-generation genome sequencing technology has reached a point at which it is becoming cost-effective to sequence all patients.
-Biobanks and researchers are faced with an oncoming deluge of genomic data, whose processing requires new and scalable bioinformatics architectures and systems.
-Processing raw genetic sequence data is computationally expensive and datasets are large.
+Biobanks and researchers face an oncoming deluge of genomic data, whose processing requires new and scalable bioinformatics architectures and systems.
+Processing raw genetic sequence data is computationally expensive, and datasets are large.
 Current software systems can require many hours to process a single genome and generally run only on a single computer.
-Common file formats are monolithic and row-oriented, a barrier to distributed computation.
-To address these challenges, we built Persona, a cluster-scale, high-throughput bioinformatics framework
+Our research has found ways to apply massively parallel clusters to these challenges.

 - Non-volatile memory.
-New non-volatile memory (NVM) technologies allow direct, durable storage of data in an application’s heap.
+New non-volatile memory (NVM) technologies allow direct, durable data storage in an application’s heap.
 Durable random-access memory can simplify the construction of reliable applications that do not lose data at system shutdown or power failure.
 Taking advantage of non-volatility is not as simple as just keeping data in NVM.
-Without programming support, it is challenging to write correct, efficient code that permits recovery after a power failure since the restart mechanism must find a consistent state in durable storage, which may have last written at an arbitrary point in a program’s execution.
+Without programming support, it is challenging to write correct, efficient code that permits recovery after a power failure.
+The restart mechanism must find a consistent state in durable storage, which may have been last written at an arbitrary point in a program’s execution.